Wednesday 2 July 1941

 |Finnish troops with Soviet prisoners carrying a wounded comrade, 2 July 1941 (SA-Kuva).|

 Eastern Front: The front is moving rapidly eastward on 2 July 1941, and the reference points have to adjust along with it.
 For the first time, the Dniepr River looms in the calculations of both sides.
-Hitler's 29 June "stop" order is withdrawn, as the major Reich goals of Leningrad, Moscow, and Kiev draw the panzers forward as if they were magnets.
+Hitler's 29 June "stop" order is withdrawn, so the major Reich goals of Leningrad, Moscow, and Kiev again draw the panzers forward as if they were magnets.
 Heavy rains along part of the front slow the German advance.

 In the Far North sector, the Germans have been rebuffed by strong Soviet defenses at the base of the Rybachy peninsula during Operation Silver Fox.
 So, General Dietl in the command of Army of Norway has shifted troops from there to the advance east toward the Litsa River.
 These new additions enable the Germans to fight through fierce Soviet resistance to the Litsa.
 However, going is slow and Soviet reinforcements are gradually stiffening the defense.